iammyr/sqli-xss-bruteforce/README.md

 # sqli-bruteforce
-SQL Injection Bruteforce
+SQL Injection (SQLi) or Cross-Site Scripting (XSS) Bruteforce

-The attack.sh script automates the submission of a series of requests to a Web application which attempt to exploit SQL Injection vulnerabilities through several malicious payloads and attack vectors.
+The attack.sh script automates the submission of a series of requests to a Web application which attempt to exploit SQLi or XSS vulnerabilities, depending on the set of attack vectors you decide to use (see sqli-payloads and xss-payloads folders).

 The script requires the following input parameters:
 * URL of the Web application to attack